-The Phenix City campus offers both undergraduate and graduate programs through a variety of course formats that include traditional classroom, Live-Class-On-Tape, and Web Enhanced courses.

-The fall and winter 16-week semesters are divided into two 8-week sessions allowing students the option to complete courses in an shortened timeframe.
-Courses are scheduled during the day-time or evening hours, Monday through Thursday.
+The Phenix City Campus offers both undergraduate and graduate programs through a variety of course formats that include traditional classroom, Live-Class-On-Tape, and Web Enhanced courses.
+The fall and spring 18-week semesters are divided into two 9-week sessions allowing students the option to complete courses in a shortened timeframe.
+Courses are scheduled during the daytime or evening hours, Monday through Thursday.
 Weekend courses generally meet for two weekends with an additional time scheduled for the final exam.

-There is a significant variation in the way all Troy University campus schedules classes.
-We attempt to help coordinate registration with other Troy University campuses to meet the program needs of our students.
-Students desiring to enroll in classes at multiple campuses should become familiar with each individual campus calendar.
+We help coordinate registration with other Troy University campuses to meet the program needs of our students.
+Students desiring to enroll in classes at multiple campuses should become familiar with each individual campus' policies and deadlines.
 University-wide websites may be accessed at http://phenix.troy.edu.